PDC-support/hpc-intro-retired/_episodes/01-overview.md

 ---

-> ## How can you use HPC?
+> ## What do you need?
 >
-> Are you already using HPC in your work, and if so for what?
-Or if you're new to HPC,
+> Talk to your neighbor about your research.
+How does computing help you do your research?
+How could
+> more computing help you do more or better research?
+{: .challenge}

+> ## Thinking ahead
+>
-> how do you think using a cluster will be different from using your laptop?
+> How do you think using a large-scale computing system will be different from using your laptop?
-> Talk to your neighbor about what you use (or want to start using) HPC for in your research,
+> Talk to your neighbor about some differences you may already know about, and some
-> and what challenges you encounter (or expect you will encounter).
+> differences/difficulties you imagine you may run into.
 {: .challenge}